JohnCoene/javascript-for-r/_book/3-20-htmlwidgets-intro.md

 ## Wrap-up {#widgets-intro-conclude}

 These are only two examples of widgets and how they can work together.
-But we hope this makes a compelling case for building such software as, in the remaining of this chapter, we learn how to build them, integrate them with crosstalk, shiny, and much more.
+But we hope this makes a compelling case for building such software as we next learn how to build them, integrate them with crosstalk, Shiny, and much more.